 Careerwise, in my 20's, I did 4 individual art shows and participated in several collectives in many places of the world, California, Barcelona, Abruzzo Italy, Guatemala, etc. I’ve just produced about 80 pieces in this line, some of them large.
 This was not meant to be sold but interestingly enough, most of this work is sold.
 Welcome to my imagination.

-“What is the source of my inspiration?”
-Many times, this is the first question.
+“What is my inspiration?”
+Many times, this is the question I get.

-Well, let me start with the following statement: whatever I have, has been given.
-I didn't choose to have it, however I love it and cherish it as my own.
+Well, let me start with the following statement: Whatever I have in my hands, has been given.
+I didn't choose to have it.
+I just love it and cherish it as my own.